We offer some of the latest dental technologies in our state-of-the-art office, including:

 X-ray technology is necessary for determining the health of your teeth and gums so dentists can diagnose and treat conditions unnoticeable to the naked eye.
 While traditional radiographs were the only optional available for many years, digital technology has made taking x-rays more convenient for both patient and doctor, providing immediate images for more precise diagnoses.

-During your examination, a small electronic sensor is placed inside your mouth that can capture high resolution images that will be instantly delivered to a nearby computer.
+During your examination, a variety of electronic sensors are used to capture high resolution images that will be instantly delivered to a nearby computer.
 This allows the dentist to zoom in and magnify the images to identify the early stages of tooth decay or the smallest cracks.
+Our dentists will also have the ability to check the health of the surrounding bone and joints.
 With digital technology, your images can be easily stored and kept for easy access so the dentist can compare past and current x-rays to locate any changes.
 In addition, digital x-rays emit much less radiation, making them a safer option.

 X-rays are used to detect and treat: